angela-d/brain-dump/browsers/README.md

+# Cookie Auto-Delete Doesn't Work in Waterfox or Firefox
+The `about:config` setting for **privacy.firstparty.isolate** collides with Cookie Auto-Delete and prevents it from working.
+Setting it to *false* regains Cookie Auto-Delete's capabilities.

+***

 # Noscript/Firefox > This is a privileged page, whose permissions cannot be configured.

 On Firefox 60 ESR, I first ran into this garbage: